 Ha.
 Fair question.
 First, Lawton Digital clients always have master access to their sites.
 Second, I do most of the talking to clients right now, but I work with a team.
 They’d help you if I kicked the bucket early.
 Third, I look both ways before I cross the street.

 3. So my new website will be #1 on Google? (from potential new website client)

 If I could do that as a standard part of a new website build, I’d be able to afford my own private space station, with a butler.
 2 butlers.
 Also, I would have single-handedly ended SEO globally as a full-time career path.
 Anyone (SEO or developer) who promises you #1 rankings is full of boo-hockey.

 4. Do you use the same designs and content for all of your clients?

-LoL no. We never do that.
+No. That’s just silly.
 Each website is priced, developed, and launched with unique designs tailored to your specific small business’s brand and customer profile.